Printing Amtrak Tickets

 Kev’s Travel Hack

-Use a plastic folder with flaps to keep your paper tickets safe if the folder drops or gets put in your bag upside down, and look for one with a pouch for transit cards and other tickets.
+Use a plastic folder with flaps to keep your paper tickets safe if the folder drops or is put in your bag upside down.
+Look for one with a pouch for transit cards and other tickets.

 I love this idea because it helps keep you organized and makes it easier to find your tickets.